|2 servings||calories per servings 520||protein serving 36 g||carbs per serving 52 g||total fat per serving 18 g|

 • Sprinkle with herbs.
 Cover to keep warm.

-• Increase heat under potato to high.
+• Increase heat under vegetables to high.
 Boil until liquid reduces to a glaze, about 6 minutes.

 • Remove from heat.
 Fold in butter and chicken resting juices.
 Taste and adjust seasoning as desired with PeachDish Salt and pepper.